-Learning environment encompasses the classroom, the lab or other research settings, the affiliated clinical care setting at affiliated hospitals or other medical care instructional sites, and includes both formal learning activities and informal interactions with learners.
+The learning environment encompasses the classroom, the lab or other research settings, the affiliated clinical care setting at affiliated hospitals or other medical care instructional sites, and includes both formal learning activities and informal interactions with learners.

-Professionalism concern is a situation whereby a Faculty Member is engaging in behaviour that does not meet NOSM U's core values or the professionalism standard as described in this Policy.
+A professionalism concern is a situation whereby a faculty member engages in behaviour that does not meet NOSM U's core values or the professionalism standard as described in this policy.